AdobeDocs/experience-platform.en/help/segmentation/api/segment-jobs.md

 **Response**

 A successful response returns HTTP status 207 with the requested segment jobs.
-However, the value of the `children.segments` attribute differs, depending if the segment job is running for more than 1500 segments.
+However, the value of the `children.segments` attribute differs depending if the segment job is running for more than 1500 segments.

 >[!NOTE]
 >